The Gaming Disorder Test (GDT)

 The GDT can be used in time-limited research on GD and future studies using clinical samples, longitudinal, and cross-cultural designs are necessary to consolidate the initial findings obtained in the original study.
 Languages in which the test has been developed so far include:

-If you wish to further develop and validate the GDT in another language, please do get in touch with me via email or any of my social media accounts.
+If you know of any other existing validation study and/or if you wish to further develop and validate the GDT in another language, please do get in touch with me via email.